New Jersey Criminal Defense Attorney

 A common question that many clients initially ask is, what exactly does a criminal defense attorney do?
 This is a great question, since you should be looking to hire the best criminal defense attorney in New Jersey, it’s important to know what a criminal defense attorney actually does.

 First, you’ll start with a free case evaluation discussion with your lawyer.
-John Fabriele will ask you a lot of questions and ask to see all of the documentation regarding your arrest.
+John B. Fabriele will ask you a lot of questions and ask to see all of the documentation regarding your arrest.
 Once all the details are in order and your case is analyzed, we identify the best possible outcome, then design a defense plan to successfully achieve it.
 When it comes to court appearances, entering pleas, bail hearings, release, trials, questioning witnesses, or any further steps, your defense lawyer John Fabriele will be by your side.
 John is accessible to his clients throughout the entire process.
 To learn more about your specific charges and what a criminal defense attorney does, contact our law firm today.

 When should you contact a criminal defense lawyer in New Jersey?

 As soon as possible.
 The sooner you contact a criminal defense lawyer, the better the results.
 Remember that anything you say to either a local law enforcement officer, a family member, or even a neighbor can be used against you.
 This means that your defense begins to develop the second you’re arrested and charged with a crime.
 From that point on, don’t speak with anyone else but your attorney.
 Your attorney can guide you through each step of the process and make sure that you’re taking the appropriate actions right away.
 If you’ve been arrested and charged with a crime, call our law office today for a free evaluation of your case.
-Always remember, when it comes to criminal charges, the sooner you contact a lawyer, the better.
+Always remember, when it comes to criminal charges, the sooner you contact a NJ criminal defense attorney, the better.